tzc1234/SimplifiedIgStories/README.md

 # Simple Instagram Story
 A simple version, not many functions, of IG story demo app which is my study of **SwiftUI**.

+## Updated on 17/03/2022:
+1. Start a new branch for studying Combine Framework.

 ## Updated on 14/03/2022:
 1. Handle camera and microphone permission.